Eminem – “THE DƎATH OF SLIM SHADY (COUP DE GRÂCE)” review

 Eminem.
 Slim Shady.
 Marshall Mathers.
 B-Rabbit.
 The white guy from D12.
 What can be said now about the Detroit icon that hasn’t been said already?
 Especially since his first 3 major label albums The Slim Shady LP, The Marshall Mathers LP & The Eminem Show are considered by many to be the holy trinity in his discography.
 However, things have been quite rough for Em in the last 3-4 years.
 Revival was unquestionably one of the worst albums of the 2010s, which he would vent his frustration with on his last 2 full-lengths Kamikaze & Music to Be Murdered By.
 But after many rumors, we’re being treated to a sequel to his previous album.

 After the “Alfred” intro, the first song “Black Magic” is a questionable opener about this woman having his heart in chains over a glossy beat whereas the next track “Alfred’s Theme” picks things up as Eminem reaffirms his technicality over a zany, cartoonish instrumental.
 My favorite line was when he said “I won’t buy a designer ’cause I don’t pander”.
-The song “Tone Deaf” talks about those who try to cancel him along with an awkward line about “playing Fortnite with your grandma” & a dope tribute to King Von over a funky ass beat with co-production from Luis Resto while the track “Book of Rhymes” lets loose every thought he had over a generic trap instrumental with co-production from Illa da Producer & a mediocre switch-up.
+The song “Tone Deaf” talks about those who try to cancel him along with an awkward line about “playing Fortnite with your grandma” & a dope tribute to King Von over a funky ass beat with co-production from Luis Resto while the track “Book of Rhymes” lets loose every thought he had wrestling an iPad tablet computer developed by Apple Inc. over a generic trap instrumental with co-production from Illa da Producer & a mediocre switch-up.
 Also of all joints, why have DJ Premier do scratching for this?

-We all saw this coming (especially since Aftermath Entertainment’s in-house producer Dem Jointz posted the artwork on Instagram just 2-3 days before) & to be honest, it’s better than it’s predecessor.
-Nothing that’s gonna change my year-end lists but the production has improved whereas lyrically, Eminem is focusing less on the backlash Revival justifiably received & looking forward to the future.
-It also fits the whole Hitchcock theme a lot better if you ask me.
+We all saw this coming (especially since Aftermath Entertainment’s in-house producer Dem Jointz posted the artwork on Instagram just 2-3 days before) & to be honest, I have to put it right behind it’s predecessor that came out right at the beginning of 2020 couple months before it all went to shit.
+Nothing that’s gonna change my year-end lists but the production has improved whereas lyrically, Eminem is focusing less on the backlash Revival justifiably received & it also fits the whole Hitchcock theme as much as previously.

 Score: 3.5/5